-Introduction.
+Introduction

-In addition to the prominent respiratory and pyrexic symptoms of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2)1, the symptom complex can include symptoms associated with the digestive tract including anorexia, nausea, vomiting and diarrhoea.
-Of these, diarrhoea has received the most attention in the original literature2-6, commentaries3 g and reviews110-12.
-Surprisingly, nausea and vomiting have not been discussed in detail.
-This is a serious omission as nausea and vomiting can be the presenting symptoms, as exemplified by the first cases of COVID-19 in the USA13 and China2.
-Initially the occurrence of nausea and vomiting was reported to be "uncommon" with an incidence of <4%3 but more recently their prevalence has been described as "common"111.
-Superficially at least, the incidence of nausea and vomiting seems comparable to that for diarrhoea (~5% -6% in some systematic studies14, 15); ~10% in others10; some studies report incidences for diarrhoea of ≥30%3, 112.
+In addition to the prominent respiratory and pyrexic symptoms of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the symptom complex can include symptoms associated with the digestive tract including anorexia, nausea, vomiting and diarrhea.
+Of these, diarrhea has received the most attention in the original literature,2-6 commentaries,7-9 and reviews.10-12 Surprisingly, nausea and vomiting have not been discussed in detail.
+This is a serious omission as nausea and vomiting can be the presenting symptoms, as exemplified by the first cases of COVID-19 in the United States and China.
+Initially, the occurrence of nausea and vomiting was reported to be "uncommon" with an incidence of < 4%, but more recently, their prevalence has been described as "common."11 Superficially at least, the incidence of nausea and vomiting seems comparable with that for diarrhea (~ 5-6% in some systematic studies); ~ 10% in others; some studies report incidences for diarrhea of $\geq$ 30%.

 It is important to understand the incidence of nausea and vomiting during COVID-19 and the mechanisms by which this can occur.
-Patients with digestive tract symptoms, including nausea, vomiting and diarrhoea, may have delayed hospital admission and a worse clinical outcome than those without.
-It has been argued that the value of diarrhoea as a clinical symptom in the diagnosis and spread of COVID-19 may be underestimated, particularly as digestive tract symptoms may precede respiratory ones.
-However, nausea is an acute onset, early warning of a problem in the upper digestive tract (primarily stomach and small intestine), which can receive air when swallowing, and is a component of the body's epithelial defences, triggered in the "natural" world by ingested toxins.
-This mean that nausea may be the first indication of gastrointestinal (GI) infection by SARS-CoV-2; interestingly "virus" is the Latin word for "poison".
-Given the current paucity of knowledge we first address key questions about COVID-19 in relation to the prevalence of nausea and vomiting and then discuss plausible mechanisms.
+Patients with digestive tract symptoms, including nausea, vomiting, and diarrhea, may have delayed hospital admission and a worse clinical outcome than those without.
+It has been argued that the value of diarrhea as a clinical symptom in the diagnosis and spread of COVID-19 may be underestimated, particularly as digestive tract symptoms may precede respiratory ones.
+However, nausea is an acute onset, early warning of a problem in the upper digestive tract (primarily stomach and small intestine), which can receive air when swallowing, and is a component of the body's epithelial defenses, triggered in the "natural" world by ingested toxins.
+This mean that nausea may be the first indication of gastrointestinal (GI) infection by SARS-CoV-2; interestingly, "virus" is the Latin word for "poison."
+Given the current paucity of knowledge, we first address key questions about COVID-19 in relation to the prevalence of nausea and vomiting and then discuss plausible mechanisms.